Goa DGP Pranab Nanda, on official visit to Delhi dies of cardiac arrest

 Crackdown on Boozing in Goa beach: Govt to deploy IRB after two tourists drown

-Inspector General of Police Jaspal Singh confirmed Nanda's death was confirmed by Inspector General of Police Jaspal Singh.
+Inspector General of Police Jaspal Singh confirmed Nanda's death.

 "We were informed by his family that Nanda is no more.
 He died due to cardiac arrest.
-It's shocking," he told PTI.
+It's shocking," he said.

-Officer Nanda was on a visit to Delhi after attending official functions in Goa on Friday.
+Goa Chief Electoral Officer Kunal tweeted, "Extremely saddened and unbelievable to know about sad demise of @DGP_Goa Pranab Nanda.
+His cheerful personality was endearing.
+May God give strength to Sundari mam and kids to bear the irreparable loss.
+May the soul RIP!"